 Students, activists, professionals stage anti-CAA stir at India Gate

-Hundreds of students, professionals and civil society activists gathered at the India Gate here on Saturday to protest against the amended Citizenship Act.
-The protesters raised slogans against the BJP government and said the new law would tear into the secular fabric of the country.
+Braving the freezing cold, hundreds of students, professionals and civil society activists thronged the India Gate on Saturday evening to protest against the amended Citizenship Act.
+Amid heavy police deployment, the protesters raised slogans against the BJP government and sought revocation of the new legislation as it tears into the secular fabric of the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)